QingSha2333/MTR-JS-Templates/README.md

 # MTR-JS-Templates
-Some Javascript templates for Minecraft Transit Railway mod
+Some JavaScript templates for Minecraft Transit Railway mod

 They are available for MTR 3.0 (Require NTE)